Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 345:
 - By sharkcrome.

+cube 347:
+- By JigglypuffGD.
+- A reference to the 2.1 daily chest from RetroAdvance64's Supernova TP.

 cube 348:
 - By aGold.

 cube 351:
 - By JigglypuffGD.

+cube 352:
+- By TheRare5.

 cube 353:
 - By cyanflower.